ARRIVING IN TOKYO

 WI-FI IN JAPAN

-Many people head to Starbucks for free Wifi when they travel but just remember you need to register with Starbucks if you want to use their free Wifi in Japan then you’re good to go!
+Many people head to Starbucks for free Wifi when they travel but just remember you need to register with Starbucks if you want to use their free Wifi in Japan, but once you’ve done that you’re good to go!

 Most Japanese people claim they don’t perspire or glisten like Westerners do and if Japanese men think they’re going to sweat they’ll wear a thin vest underneath their shirt so if you’ve heard the rumours, yes it’s true, it’s very difficult to find an effective deodorant in Japan.
 Therefore, you should definitely BYO (bring your own) deodorant from your home country and plenty of it if you’re planning on living in Japan.
 The weather during the rainy season in Tokyo in June/July can be incredibly humid so you’ll definitely need something to make you feel cleaner and more comfortable.

+Tokyo is an extremely crowded city and people are often packed like sushi in a bentō box on train carriages so why do Japanese women always look so fresh, especially during the humid rainy season?
 If you’re on the train in Japan, you’ll sometimes see Japanese women blotting the T-zone on their faces with a small square piece of paper.
 These are sweat and oil blotting papers you can buy from a lot of the beauty brands in Japan.
 They are called aburatori-kami (あぶらとり紙) in Japanese.
 The literal meaning is paper that takes away oil.
 I like using them because you can reduce the shine on your face without ruining your makeup.
 (It’s important to dab.
 Don’t wipe your face).
 I like to buy mine from Etude House in Harajuku.
 Shiseido blotting papers are also available from the Bic Camera stores.
-They’re really handy to keep in your handbag and they don’t cost a lot to buy.
+If you’re in Kyoto (or at Haneda Airport) look out for a shop called Yojiya.
+Their blotting paper has been used by geisha and maiko (apprentice geisha) for over a century.
+You can easily fit a packet of blotting papers in your handbag and they don’t cost a lot to buy.
 They’re also great souvenirs to give to your friends when you return to your home country.

 JAPAN TRAVEL BUREAU (JTB)